kingkreation/HNGStage2/README.md

 - **Form Validation** with real-time error feedback
 - **Toast Notifications** for user feedback

+## 🧠 About the Developer

+Hi, I’m Joshua Kolawole (King) — a purpose-driven Frontend Developer and tech enthusiast passionate about creating intuitive digital experiences.
+From coding web apps to designing interfaces and solving real-world problems, I love bringing creativity and logic together.
+This project reflects my learning, persistence, and evolving design sense throughout the HNG Internship.

 ## 📚 Framework Implementations

 ### ⚛️ React Implementation